Currently Streeter covers news, views and things to do in over 97 Toronto neighbourhoods. More are being added as we expand our local coverage.

 Consult the map above to find your community or any neighbourhood you want to follow.
-You can click on any neighbourhood name to be taken directly to the news and views concerning your community.
+Click on any neighbourhood name to be taken directly to the news, views and things to do in your neighbourhood.

 Allenby: On the northwest corner of Eglinton Ave. and Avenue Rd. is the small community of Allenby.
-The neighbourhood is mostly residential, save for the busy Eglinton Way commercial strip on Eglinton Street West, home to the widely known Yitz’s Deli.
+The neighbourhood is mostly residential, save for the busy Eglinton Way commercial strip on Eglinton Street West, home to Yitz’s Deli and other widely known shops and restaurants.

-Bennington Heights: Immortalized by Margaret Atwood in her novel Cat’s Eye, the author’s childhood neighbourhood of Bennington Heights is a highly sought-after address for many.
+Bennington Heights: Immortalized by Margaret Atwood in her novel Cat’s Eye, the author’s childhood neighbourhood of Bennington Heights is a highly sought-after address.
 Among the many desirable features of this small neighbourhood are the “private-like” elementary school and the numerous nature trails that offer residents a leisurely stroll to nearby communities.

 Bedford Park: Bedford Park is an upper-middle-class residential neighbourhood in the middle of North Toronto.
 Comprised primarily of stone and brick bungalows, Bedford Park differentiates itself from some of the surrounding neighbourhoods in that it was designed with the middle class, rather than the upper class, in mind.